mominurr/Iris-Flower-Classification-Predictor/README.md

  * Iris-versicolor
  * Iris-virginica

-We provide Python code for training the model, making predictions, and evaluating the model's performance using various metrics.
+I provide Python code for training the model, making predictions, and evaluating the model's performance using various metrics.

 ## Functions and Features